natejank/rotary-phone/README.md

 - [] config file for database location
 - [] control bitrate and size of sound files
-- [] target and ensure compatibility with debian stable
-- [] learn how to use css and center things properly

 ## Database Table Schema